CSC1-1101-TTh9-S21/ps1/README.md

 * Install Python (our programming language) and IDLE (the software you will use to write your Python programs).
 * Write your first few lines of Python code within IDLE.

-You will complete the survey in Part 2 and you will submit to Canvas under Problem Set 1 the following components:
+To receive full credit you must:

-* the slide from Part 1
+* Submit the slide from Part 1 to Canvas.
+* Complete the course survey from Part 2.
+* Post a message on Slack for Part 3.
-* the screenshot from Part 5
+* Submit the screenshot from Part 5 to Canvas.

-**This problem set is due Friday, January 29th, by 11:59pm Boston time.**
+**All components of this problem set are due by Friday, January 29th, by 11:59pm Boston time.**

 ---